yiwkd2/yiwkd2.github.io/docs/research/memory/marssx86.md

 Questions
 - How to calculate DRAM memory size from config files.
 - How to measure bandwidth of each memory.
-- How to decide ROI of benchmark. ptlcall_switch_to_sim(), ptlcall_switch_to_native() are called by benchmark. some benchmark calls these directly from ptlcalls.h and others bind these with benchmark specific functions. check ptlcalls.h (modified: 04/28)
+- How to decide ROI of benchmark.<br>
+ptlcall_switch_to_sim(), ptlcall_switch_to_native() are called by benchmark.
+some benchmark calls these directly from ptlcalls.h and others bind these with benchmark specific functions. check ptlcalls.h (modified: 04/28)
-- How to build benchmark and create disk image. this is not an issue. check marss, each benchmark offical website (modified: 04/28)
+- How to build benchmark and create disk image.<br>
+ this is not an issue. check marss, each benchmark offical website (modified: 04/28)

 Todo